Coleridge-Initiative/big-data-and-social-science/docs/12ChapterWorkbooks.md

 -   Employ strategies for dividing data to properly train and test a machine learning model,

--   Use the Python package to train, fit, and evaluate machine learning models.
+-   Use the `scikit-learn` Python package to train, fit, and evaluate machine learning models.

 ### Text Analysis